centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-switchs-ruckus-icx-snmp.md

 #### How do I test in the command line and what do the main options mean?

-When the plugin is installed, you can test it directly in command line from your Centreon collector with the Centreon-engine user:
+When the Plugin is installed, you can test it directly in command line from your Centreon collector with the Centreon-engine user:

 ```bash
 /usr/lib/centreon/plugins/centreon_ruckus_icx_snmp.pl